 What is your why?

-At the end of the day, I want to build tools that help people get the right treatment faster—so they can breathe easier, live longer, and enjoy life.
+At the core, it is about helping people get the right treatment faster so they can breathe easier, live longer, and get back to living.

 What could Diagnose achieve in the future?

-Our big mission—the moonshot—is to eliminate respiratory disorders forever.
+Our big mission, the moonshot, is to eliminate respiratory disease forever.

-1. First, we’re working with researchers and pharmaceutical companies to help them better understand how and why therapies work—or fail.
+1. Firstly, we’re working with pharmaceutical companies and researchers to better understand why therapies work or fail.

-We’re not there yet, but every step we take gets us closer.
+We are not there yet.
+But every step moves us closer.

-Their due diligence process was intense, but it made us stronger.
-It also gave us a level of credibility that made raising the rest of our funding round much easier.
-With their support, we’re not just building a company—we’re laying the foundation for something that could truly change the world.
+Their due diligence process was intense and made us sharper.
+It also gave us credibility that made raising the rest of our round much easier.
+Their support allows us to build a platform that can transform respiratory care like never before.

 Read more about Diag-Nose.io here